Agave chrysantha Peebles

 Agave palmeri subsp. chrysantha, Agave palmeri var. chrysantha

-Agave chrysantha is a succulent plant with golden yellow flowers, born on a flowering stalk up to 21 feet (7 m) tall.
-The leaves are in a basal rosette and are stiff, green, linear, and taper to a pointed tip.
+Agave chrysantha is a succulent plant with golden yellow flowers born atop an up to 21 feet (7 m) tall flowering stalk.
+The leaves are arranged in a basal rosette and are stiff, green, linear, and taper to a pointed tip.
 They have sharp spines along the margins and a stout, sharp spine at the tip.
 Flowers are brilliant golden yellow color with no purplish or reddish tinge.
 The plant dies after flowering and setting seed.

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can injure small children and even pets.
 In general, Agaves do not need to be repotted every year.
 Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.